 - Korean War, 1952: In the third year of the Korean War, Billy Graham spent Christmas with U.S. troops there.
-With the full cooperation of the military, he preached to soldiers at the battlefront and visited wounded troops in the hospital, conversing and praying with them.
+With the cooperation of the military, he preached to soldiers at the battlefront and visited wounded troops in the hospital, talking and praying with them.
 He later said of the visit, "I wept more in Korea than in all the past years put together."
-For more information, read these newspaper articles detailing his visit: www2.wheaton.edu/bgc/archives/docs/KoreaVisit1952/clipping19.htm www2.wheaton.edu/bgc/archives/docs/KoreaVisit1952/clipping06.htm - Belfast, Northern Ireland, 1972: Billy Graham made his first visit to a conflict-torn Northern Ireland in 1972.
-Centuries of political and religious clashes between Catholics and Protestants had left the region a virtual war zone.
-Although Graham was unable to hold large evangelistic outreaches for security reasons, he was able to preach in one church and to meet with, and minister to, both Catholics and Protestants alike.
-At one stop, he addressed a crowd of attentive students during a meeting sponsored by Catholic and Protestant chaplains at Queen's University.
+For more information, read these newspaper articles detailing his visit: www2.wheaton.edu/bgc/archives/docs/KoreaVisit1952/clipping19.htm www2.wheaton.edu/bgc/archives/docs/KoreaVisit1952/clipping06.htm - Andhra Pradesh, India, 1977: In November, a powerful cyclone slammed into the southeastern coast of India, killing more than 14,000 people and destroying over 200,000 homes.
+At the time, Billy Graham was already in India preaching, so he flew into the devastated area to provide what comfort he could.
+He arranged as much financing as possible from the Billy Graham Evangelistic Association World Emergency Relief Fund, which helped rebuild 285 homes.
+Against Graham's wishes, the village's residents insisted on naming the rebuilt community Billy Graham Nagar (Village).